spotware/openapi-proto-messages/README.md

-# openapi-proto-messages
+# Open API Proto Messages

-Open API Proto Messages
+You can download the latest version of Open API proto message files from this repository releases.